COBRA Health Insurance

 Is Every Employer Required to Provide COBRA?

 According to the Department of Labor, COBRA Health Insurance applies to all employers with more than 20 employees “on more than 50 percent of its typical business days in the last calendar year.”
-Both full and part-time employees are counted in regards to see if a plan is subjected to COBRA insurance costs in 2022.
-Plans that were sponsored by the federal government or by religious organizations do not apply for COBRA.
+Both full- and part-time employees are counted in regard to whether a plan is subjected to COBRA insurance costs in 2022.
+Plans sponsored by the federal government or by religious organizations do not apply for COBRA.

 How to Get COBRA Insurance

-Obtaining COBRA Health Insurance breaks down into three parts.
+Obtaining COBRA Health Insurance is broken down into three parts.
 You have plans, qualified beneficiaries, and qualifying events.
 The program establishes specific criteria for each element.

 A qualifying event is an event that leads to an individual losing their health coverage.
 There are several types of qualifying events.
-Each type of event determines who the qualified beneficiaries are, along with how long they will be covered through COBRA.
+Each type of event determines who the qualified beneficiaries are and how long they will be covered through COBRA.

 Speak to a